-Traditional beam weapons are known to be somewhat Fall, adding just a little more horror to the mixture. ineffective at long ranges.
+Traditional beam weapons are known to be somewhat ineffective at long ranges.
 The furthest beam weapons can engage at is 300 meters, making a good kinetic rifle a solid answer to widespread beam weapon deployment.
 Beam weapons can be deployed to devastating effect in terms of accuracy, but typically lack full-automatic fire.